polymake/matchthenet/readme.md

 # License and author information

-This project by Michael Joswig, Georg Loho, Benjamin Lorenz, Rico Raber and the [polymake](https://polymake.org) team is published under GPLv3 and CC BY-NC-SA, see [LICENSE.md](LICENSE.md) for details.
+This project by Michael Joswig, Georg Loho, Benjamin Lorenz, Rico Raber, Oguzhan Yürük and the [polymake](https://polymake.org) team is published under GPLv3 and CC BY-NC-SA, see [LICENSE.md](LICENSE.md) for details.
 It can be played at [MatchTheNet](https://matchthenet.de).

 Additional polytopes are contributed by Mara Belotti, Andrei Comaneci, Dan Corey, Holger Eble, Alexej Jordan, Lars Kastner, Marta Panizzut, Sylvain Spitz.